Education in Sri Lanka: History

 Education in Sri Lanka has a history of over 2300 years.
 It is believed that the Sanskrit language was brought to the island from North India as a result of the establishment of the Buddhism in the reign of King Devanampiya Tissa from the Buddhist monks sent by Emperor Asoka of India.
 Since then an education system evolved based around the Buddhist temples and pirivenas (monastic colleges), the latter primarily intended for clergy (even to this day) and higher education.
 Evidence of this system is found on the Mahawamsa and Dipavamsa, the Chronicle of Lanka that deals with the history of the island from the arrival of Prince Vijaya and his followers in the 6th century BC.

 With the outset of the colonial expansion on the island, first in the coastal provinces and then interior, Christian missionary societies become active in education.
-The Anglican Church's monopoly of Government Schools and in education ended following the Colebrooke Commission set up by the British administration.
+The monopoly of Christian missionaries in education ended following the Colebrooke Commission set up by the British administration.